herrbert74/Vitalikes/FEEDBACK.md

 * Other design issues - duplicated logic that can lead to bugs (filtering of tokens), same logic in UI and presentation layer (checking for min of 2 characters)
   * This logic is not duplicated, only the same check was used for different purposes.
-The check in the ui might be offloaded to the Executor or reducer?!
+The check in the ui might be offloaded to the Executor or Reducer?!